 Petitioner cites to State v.
 Hancock, 114 Nev.
 161, 955 P.2d 183 (1998), in support of his argument that co-defendants may not be charged in a single count.
 In Hancock, the indictment at issue alleged racketeering and stated the defendants agreed to the commission of two racketeering acts.
 In listing the acts, the indictment alleged the defendants violated "NRS 205.380 (obtaining money under false pretenses) and/or NRS 90.570(1) (committing securities fraud by making untrue statements or omitting statements of material fact in connection with an offer to sell a security) by defrauding (or attempting to defraud) Desiano, Kanes, and Williams into investing in the gold scheme."
 This Court found the pleading defective because it did not specify which respondent made which untrue statements or material omissions to which victims.
-Id. at 188, 955 P.2d at 186.
+Id at 188, 955 P.2d at 186.

 By contrast, the instant pleading provides when the predicate crimes occurred: June 3, 2005 through May 5, 2008.
-The indictment indicates where the crime occurred, not simply Clark County, but through the enterprise of the

-Endoscopy Center of Southern Nevada.
-The indictment also indicates how: by falsifying anesthesia records from procedures, which amounts to insurance fraud, and obtaining money under false pretenses by submitting records to insurance companies for reimbursement which exceeded the legitimate amount allowed for the procedure.
+The Indictment indicates where the crime occurred, not simply Clark County, but through the enterprise of the Endoscopy Center of Southern Nevada.
+The Indictment also indicates how: by falsifying anesthesia records from procedures, which amounts to insurance fraud, and obtaining money under false pretenses by submitting records to insurance companies for reimbursement which exceeded the legitimate amount allowed for the procedure.
 These acts-unlike the untrue statements at issue in Hancock-were performed by each defendant in concert and accord with each other.
 Accordingly, Lane controls and the notice is constitutionally sufficient.

-THE REMEDY FOR ANY DEFICIENCY IN THE INDICTMENT IS AMENDMENT, NOT DISMISSAL

-The State asserts that Petitioner has exceedingly-detailed notice of the charges against him so that he may prepare a defense.
-However, should this Court disagree and is inclined to strike language or an entire count from the indictment, the proper remedy is not dismissal of the entire pleading, but an order directing the State to amend the indictment and strike the offending language.
+IV THE REMEDY FOR ANY DEFICIENCY IN THE INDICTMENT IS AMENDMENT, NOT DISMISSAL the proper remedy is not dismissal of the entire pleading, but an order directing the State to amend the Indictment and strike the offending language.
 Hidalgo v.
 District Court, 124 Nev.
 330, 340, 184 P.3d 369, 376 (2008).
 NRS 173.
 095(1) provides that "[t]he court may permit an indictment or information to be amended at any time before verdict or finding if no additional or different offense is charged and if substantial rights of the defendant are not prejudiced."
 See State v.
 District Court (Taylor), 116 Nev.
 374, 378, 997 P.2d 126, 129 (2000); Grant v.
 State, 117 Nev.
 427, 433, 24 P.3d 761 (2001) ("[a]s long the amended information does not involve new or different offenses, and the defendant is not prejudiced, the amendment may be granted); Benitez v.
 State, 111 Nev.
 1363, 904 P.2d 1036 (1995) (the district court may permit an indictment or information to be amended at any time before verdict or finding if no additional or different offense is charged and if substantial rights of the defendant are not prejudiced).
 Here, there could be no possible prejudice to the defendant because the only reason the amendment would be ordered is if this Court somehow thought the change would inure to his benefit.